-The device enters the CMOS standby mode when the \overline{CE} pin is held at Vcc \pm 0.5V.
-(Note that this is a more restricted voltage range than ViH.)
-The device enters the TTL standby mode when \overline{CE} is held at ViH.
+The device enters the CMOS standby mode when the CE & \overline{RESET} pins (\overline{CE} only on A290011B) are both held at Vcc \pm 0.5V.
+(Note that this is a more restricted voltage range than Vih.)
+The device enters the TTL standby mode when \overline{CE} is held at Vih, while \overline{RESET} (Not available on A290011B) is held at VCC \pm 0.5V.
 The device requires the standard access time (tce) before it is ready to read data.
 If the device is deselected during erasure or programming, the device draws active current until the operation is completed.